Your name: _____________________

 Click the button to run the simulation.
-For several positions of the movable charge, record the charge position (r) and the position of the blue rectangle (d, the length of the spring) after you have moved the blue rectangle to balance the forces.
-Then calculate x, the distance the spring is compressed or stretched compared to its equilibrium length of 10 units.
+For several positions of the movable charge, record the charge position (r) and the position of the blue rectangle (d, the length of the spring).
+Then calculate 1/r2 and x, the distance the spring is compressed or stretched compared to its equilibrium length of 10 units.

 |Distance between charges (r)||______||______||______||______||______||______|

 |Position of blue rectangle (d)||______||______||______||______||______||______|

 |x (Note that x = 10 - d)||______||______||______||______||______||______|

 How should the magnitude of the spring force depend on x?
 Is the force proportional to x, x2, or is there some other relationship?

 How do you expect the force that one charge exerts on the other to depend on r?

 Plot two graphs, x vs. r and then x vs. 1/r2.